Sarailidis/Interactive-Decision-Trees/README.md

 # Getting Started

-The python modules and Jupyter Lab notebook require ceratin packages (and versions) to be installed in order to run.
-Below the most convenient installation process (according to package author's view) is described:

 It is highly recommended to install the Anaconda Navigator (https://www.anaconda.com/products/individual-b) before proceeding with the installation of this package.

+The python modules and Jupyter Lab notebook require certain packages (and versions) to be installed in order to run.
+Therefore, it is advised to install the package in a new virtual envrionment.
+Below there are guidelines to create a new virtual environment and install the package there.

 ## How to install